CodingClubUC3M/codingclubuc3m.github.io/about.md

 ## What?

-A series of **informal sessions among enthusiasts of coding**, with a common interest in tools for crunching data, performing statistical analyses and reporting them.
+A series of **informal sessions among coding enthusiasts**, with a common interest in tools for crunching data, performing statistical analyses and reporting them.
 Quite `R`-based but definitely open to other languages/tools of interest.

 ## Who?